missingfaktor/akar/TUTORIAL.md

 Well...
 That escalated quickly!

-As we marvel at the functional elegance of this piece, we can't help but notice that this is the kind of syntax only a mother would love.
-We could define helper pattern functions, but for such a simple logic, it would be nice not to have to do that.
+As we marvel at the functional elegance of this piece, we can't help but feel that this is a kind of syntax only a mother would love.
+We could define helper pattern functions, but for such simple logic, it would be nice not to have to do that.

-The point I am trying to make is that [notation is a tool of thought](http://www.eecg.toronto.edu/~jzhu/csc326/readings/iverson.pdf), and therefore [syntax matters](http://tomasp.net/academic/papers/computation-zoo/talk-tfp.pdf).
+As has been said before by many a great men, [syntax](http://www.eecg.toronto.edu/~jzhu/csc326/readings/iverson.pdf) [matters](http://tomasp.net/academic/papers/computation-zoo/talk-tfp.pdf).

-Akar acknowledges this, and features a syntactic layer that makes common use cases convenient, but at the same time stays true to the first-class spirit of the core model.
+Akar acknowledges this, and features a syntactic layer that makes common use cases convenient, but at the same time, stays true to the first-class spirit of the core model.
+The translation rules are simple and easily tractable.
+The purpose of the syntactic layer is not to shield users from the underlying model.
+Users are expected to know the underlying functions in order to be able to use this library effectively.

 ### seqex